5 min read

 Pine floorboards are softwood.

 As a softwood, pine necessitates a higher quantity of sanding paper compared to hardwoods like oak.
-Its soft nature causes sanding paper to clog more quickly.
+Its soft nature causes the sanding paper to clog more quickly.
 Consequently, attaining a refined, smooth finish during the sanding and finishing stages is more challenging, resulting in a lengthier project completion timeframe.

 Repairing the floorboards.

 Repair work might encompass board replacement, hole filling, and joist building or replacement.
 Many hidden issues may only become apparent after work begins or when heavy machinery is used on the floor.
 Restoring old pine floors demands a degree of tolerance.
-In essence, they were never intended to serve as final flooring but rather subfloors.
+In essence, they were never intended to serve as final flooring but rather as subfloors.
 Even after meticulous repair work, new issues may manifest over time.
-It’s vital to recognize that these aren’t shortcomings of the repair process, but rather a consequence of the floor’s unknown history and what lies beneath.
+It’s vital to recognise that these aren’t shortcomings of the repair process, but rather a consequence of the floor’s unknown history and what lies beneath.

 Staining & Finishing your floorboards

-Some examples of our work
+Some examples of our work:

 Pricing floorboard sanding work